mre/endler.dev/content/2024/be-simple/index.md

 Last night I realized that my life is very simple.
 That's not by chance, but by conscious effort.
-Life becomes complex all by its own if you do nothing about it.
+Life becomes complex all by itself if you do nothing about it.

 One day you'll wake up and you have a mortgage, 10 on-demand subscriptions, 20 insurances, 1000 open browser tabs, a demanding job and a dog.
 And when you realize it, you wonder how you got there.

-I keep my life simple because I know my time is limited.
-Time and health are my best proxies for happines.
+I keep my life simple because I know my time is limited -- because time and health are my best proxies for happiness.

 ## Simple Doesn't Mean Boring

 Quite the contrary: give me enough time and I find ways to entertain myself.
 My friends might disagree, but I consider myself to be an introvert.
 I like to spend time on my own to explore and learn.
-There wasn't a boring moment in a long time.
+There hasn't been a boring moment in a long time.

 If life was more complex, that would take away my time, but time is the resource I can't replenish, so I protect it.
 How?
 Mostly by saying NO.